Poovizhi214/19AI307_JAVA/Module-01/DAY-4/README.md

 Area of the circle 12.56

 ## RESULT:
-Thus, the Java program to print area of rectangle by defining instance method and local variable value as 10,20 was created successfully.
+Thus, the Java program to print the area of a circle by defining an instance method and using a local variable with value 2.0 was successfully created and executed, producing the correct output.